 In order to comply with the legislation in the Netherlands which requires issuers to maintain an Audit Committee, the Company appointed a Supervisory Board on September 17, 2015 and, on the same date, the Supervisory Board installed an Audit Committee.
+However, during 2019, the Supervisory Board, pursuant to article 2 paragraph 4 of the Dutch Decree on the Establishment of an Audit Committee (Besluit instelling auditcommissie), wishes to assume these functions .Therefore, on December 16, 2019, the Supervisory Board dismissed the members of the Audit Committee and abolished the Audit Committee, assuming all their functions.

-The Supervisory Board and the Audit Committee are in charge of performing the tasks required by the law mentioned above.
+The Supervisory Board is in charge of performing the tasks required by the law mentioned above.